The Fake Sound of Progress

-Style

-The Fake Sound of Progress is a nu metal album that incorporates elements of heavy metal, hip hop, funk and jazz.

 Recording

 The band began work on the album in 2000, after finding a suitable bass player.
 Much of the album started as quickly-recorded demos from The Fake Sound of Progress EP.
 The song "MOAC Supreme" became "A Thousand Apologies", and "Directions" was released as the B-side for the single "Shinobi vs. Dragon Ninja".
 The album was recorded in one week for around £4000, and while originally intended as another demo, went on to be released on Visible Noise Records in late 2000.
 Because of the album's shortened recording process, the band were unhappy with the end result.
 The title of their second studio album Start Something refers to this, as they felt it better reflected their music abilities.

-When the band signed to Columbia Records in 2001, it was partly re-recorded, remixed, and re-released that same year.
-The changes to the music, such as merging the interludes between tracks with the ends of songs, was met with chagrin by fans of the earlier release.
+When the band signed to Columbia Records in 2001, it was partly re-recorded and remixed by Michael Barbiero, and re-released that same year.
 The title track of the album, in addition to being partially re-recorded, was also sped up significantly.
-The remastered version of the album was released in 2001 in the UK and US respectively, and was produced by Michael Barbiero.